A Comprehensive Comparison of XHTML Vs HTML5 with Features, Benefits, and Sample Code Examples:

 e) The name attribute should not be used for XHTML.

-f) World Wide Web has come with a validator that checks if our code adheres to the standard developed by them.
+f) The World Wide Web comes with a validator that checks if our code adheres to the standards developed by them.

 Suggested reading =>> HTML Vs PHP

-We have discussed the differences between XHTML vs HTML5 in all respects here.
+We have discussed the differences between XHTML and HTML5 in all respects here.